medienhaus/medienhaus-frontend/src/assets/data/support/support_en.md

 ## Can I share a file, video or photo?

 Yes, you can use the 📎 icon in direct messages or a room to share any file format you want.
 Make sure its below 10 MB size.
-For bigger files or a collaborative file sharing you can use the UdK Cloud.
+For bigger files or a collaborative file sharing you can use the [UdK Cloud](https://www.oase.udk-berlin.de/dienste/cloud-dienst/).

 ## I misspelled a word and need to edit the message!

 You can easily edit your already sent messages by clicking the `…` on the right side of your message when hovering over it.
-Select “edit message” and make your changes.
+Select `edit` and make your changes.
 Your message will receives the annotation (edited).

 ## I’d like to answer to a question or quote another message, is this possible?